Elevenlabs AudioNative Player

 You’re probably wondering now how long we can store user information.
 This is specified in the parameters of the cookie (in its HTML code), but it also depends on the specific type of cookie.
 There are two basic types here:

-• „Session cookies” – as the name suggests, these are temporary cookies stored in our browser’s memory until the end of a given session.
-They are mandatory, they are responsible for the functioning of sites in the browser, so they do not do us, as users, any harm.
+• „Session cookies”—as the name suggests, these are temporary cookies stored in our browser’s memory until the end of a given session.
+They are mandatory and responsible for the functioning of sites in the browser, so they do not harm us as users.
 When the session ends, they are immediately deleted.

-• „Persistent cookies” (persistent cookies) – remain in the memory of the browser for a certain period of time (which we can change from the browser settings).
-On the occasion of each visit to the site, they transmit information to the server, where they are collected and processed, and then displayed in the form of reports, for example, in analytical tools.
-As users, we also have the option to manually clear such permanent cookies from our browser.
+• „Persistent cookies” (persistent cookies) remain in the browser’s memory for a certain period of time (which we can change from the browser settings).
+On each visit to the site, they transmit information to the server, where they are collected and processed and then displayed in reports, for example, in analytical tools.
+As users, we also have the option to manually clear such permanent cookies from our browsers.

 Indispensable-cookies-what kind?”

-When you see a banner cookie popping up on the site, you have the option to choose which of the essential, analytics, preference and marketing cookies you can select.
+When you see a banner cookie popping up on the site, you can choose which of the essential, analytics, preference and marketing cookies you can select.
 What exactly do these names conceal and what activities are they responsible for?”

-• Essential cookies: are responsible for the functioning of the site.
+• Essential cookies are responsible for the site’s functioning.
 These are, for example, files that provide security for browsing the site.

-• Analytics cookies: collect data about the user, but in a completely anonymized manner.
-They provide information to analytical tools and so we can see how many page views there have been on a given page, how much time users have spent on it, etc. They do not allow us to identify the user.
+• Analytics cookies collect data about the user but in a completely anonymized manner.
+They provide information to analytical tools, so we can see how many page views a given page has had, how much time users have spent on it, etc. They do not allow us to identify the user.

-• Preference cookies: they collect information about the choices users have made on the site.
-They also decide to personalize the site according to users’ choices.
+• Preference cookies collect information about users’ choices on the site and decide to personalize the site according to those choices.

-• Marketing cookies: they make it possible to display personalized ads, as well as collect information necessary to run campaigns of various kinds.
+• Marketing cookies allow you to display personalized ads and collect information necessary to run campaigns of various kinds.

 First-party cookies vs. Third-party cookies

-This is another of the cookie divisions you’ll encounter frequently, so it’s a good idea to familiarize yourself with them.
-So what are they and how do they differ from each other?
+This is another cookie division you’ll encounter frequently, so it’s a good idea to familiarize yourself with it.
+So what are they, and how do they differ from each other?

-1. First party cookies (i.e. first party cookies) are placed in our browser by the site we visited.
-These cookies are more favored by users because they make our daily use of the Internet much easier.
+1. First-party cookies (i.e. first-party cookies) are placed in our browser by the site we visited.
+These cookies are more favoured by users because they make our daily Internet use much easier.
 Among other things, they save our logins and passwords for logging in to, for example, an account at a particular online store, so we don’t have to do it every time we launch the site.
-Thanks to first party cookies, the things we have added to the shopping cart are remembered, as well as the most basic settings of the site such as text size or language.
+Thanks to first-party cookies, the things we have added to the shopping cart are remembered, as well as the most basic settings of the site, such as text size or language.

 2. Third-party cookies (third-party cookies) – are the most „problematic” cookies about which there is so much fuss.
-They are used by third-party companies for advertising purposes.
-The best example of third-party cookies is Facebook’s Pixel, which triggers a cookie when you enter a site.
+Third-party companies use them for advertising purposes.
+The best example of third-party cookies is Facebook’s Pixel, which triggers cookies when you enter a site.
 It then saves the data and sends it to Facebook.
 This allows us, for example, to create Meta remarketing lists

-You already know that there are different types of cookies, which are used, among other things, in advertising systems, and thus – also in web analytics.
-In recent years, user awareness of online tracking and privacy policies themselves has also begun to increase.
-This has caused cookies, which previously received little attention, to play a key role in recent times.
+You already know that different types of cookies are used, among other things, in advertising systems and, thus, also in web analytics.
+In recent years, user awareness of online tracking and privacy policies has also begun to increase.
+This has caused cookies, which previously received little attention, to play a key role.

-In 2002, the first document describing a privacy policy was created, stating that users have the right to control their personal information and can refuse to consent to its processing.
+In 2002, the first document describing a privacy policy was created.
+It stated that users have the right to control their personal information and can refuse to consent to its processing.
 This was followed by the appearance of a bar on sites stating that a site collects user information.

-Despite the fact that the law does not specify exactly what cookies are or what a cookie privacy policy should be, a bar stating that data is being processed has proven to be insufficient.
+Although the law does not specify exactly what cookies are or what a cookie privacy policy should be, a bar stating that data is being processed has proven insufficient.

 In 2018, a four-letter acronym entered the scene, which turned many issues upside down.
-We are, of course, talking about RODO, or the Personal Data Protection Regulation.
+We are, of course, talking about RODO or the Personal Data Protection Regulation.
 What does this mean in the context of marketing activities?
-The document was created to protect individuals from having their data used in ways they did not consent to.
-In addition, it mandates that entities that collect this data should openly disclose for what purpose the data is collected, processed and to whom it is shared.
-The introduction of the RODO and the protection of personal data was necessary in an era of ever-evolving digitization, but it has also sparked a flurry of subsequent actions relating to cookie privacy policies.
+The document was created to protect individuals from using their data in ways they did not consent to.
+In addition, it mandates that entities that collect this data should openly disclose for what purpose the data is collected and processed and to whom it is shared.
+The introduction of the RODO and personal data protection was necessary in an era of ever-evolving digitization.
+Still, it has also sparked a flurry of subsequent actions relating to cookie privacy policies.

 Today’s digital marketing era is a breakthrough of sorts.
 Never before have we had access to such advanced marketing and analytical tools.
 Algorithms used by advertising platforms, as well as by Google Analytics 4 can accurately profile the user, his interests, needs, and can even predict his future behavior with pretty good accuracy.
 Therefore, it has become a requirement to give users the ability to decide for themselves which consents they want to give.
 The previously used data collection bar is becoming a thing of the past, and consent management platforms (CMPs) are taking its place.

-There are many consent management platforms available on the market today, and the choice depends on a number of individual preferences.
-However, you will most often encounter the platform Cookiebot The main arguments for using Cookiebot are, first of all, the relative simplicity of configuration using Google Tag Manager, the free version for up to 100 pages, and the paid version, which gives you a lot of options for banner configuration (including colors, consent statistics, etc.).
+Many consent management platforms are available on the market today, and the choice depends on several individual preferences.
+However, you will most often encounter the platform Cookiebot The main arguments for using Cookiebot are, first of all, the relative simplicity of configuration using Google Tag Manager, the free version for up to 100 pages, and the paid version, which gives you a lot of options for banner configuration (including colours, consent statistics, etc.).

 A valid cookie banner from Cookiebot should display when a user enters the site and include a minimum of two, and preferably three, consent options:

-1. Deny -in this case, we do not consent to both analytics and marketing cookies.
+1. Deny -in this case, we do not consent to analytics and marketing cookies.

-2. Personalize/Customize – gives you the option to review what types of tracking will be applied and to consent only to selected ones.
+2. Personalize/Customize—This option allows you to review what types of tracking will be applied and to consent only to selected ones.

 3. Accept all – indicates acceptance of all types of cookies.

-Simply placing a banner on our site to collect consents is not enough.
+Simply placing a banner on our site to collect consent is not enough.
 It is still necessary to properly configure the consent mode (i.e. consent mode).

 What is consent mode?
-Wanting to define it in the simplest terms, we can say that it adjusts the operation of Tags (Google Analytics, Google Ads, etc.) depending on the consent that the user has given.
+To define it in the simplest terms, it adjusts the operation of Tags (Google Analytics, Google Ads, etc.) depending on the user’s consent.

 How, on the other hand, does it work in practice?

-You can set up an account on the consent management platform yourself, but if you don’t have the technical knowledge, it’s best to ask your development team or digital marketing agency to set up consent mode.
+You can set up an account on the consent management platform, but if you don’t have the technical knowledge, it’s best to ask your development team or digital marketing agency to set up consent mode.

-How, then, should the future of marketing now look like when we have to respect user preferences for certain tracking consents?
+How should the future of marketing look now that we have to respect user preferences for certain tracking consents?
 What about data about users who reject analytics or marketing cookies before accessing our site?

 On the surface, it may seem like lost data.
 But remember how I mentioned that today’s advertising and analytics tools are brilliantly developed?
 Adapting to consent acquisition mode is a perfect example.

 When a user does not consent to cookies, the site will send a signal to trigger consent mode, which will collect anonymized data.
-In addition, Google will use so-called „behavioral modeling”, so it will analyze the behavior of users with approved consents and, based on this, will create the most similar profile of users who have not given this consent.
+In addition, Google will use so-called „behavioural modelling,” analyzing the behaviour of users with approved consent and, based on this, creating the most similar profile of users who have not given this consent.

 Finally, thanks to machine learning, Google is able to bridge the data gap and thus recover those seemingly lost data.
-It’s true that as marketers we lose data accuracy this way, but I think you’ll agree with me that it’s better to keep 70% of the data modeled than none at all.
+It’s true that, as marketers, we lose data accuracy this way, but I think you’ll agree with me that it’s better to keep 70% of the data modelled than none at all.

-There is no need to fear the changes that are coming in marketing and analytics.
-They are inevitable and would happen sooner or later anyway.
-Instead, be that one step ahead and take advantage of the opportunities that marketing tools offer and don’t wait until the last minute to implement and configure cookies.
+There is no need to fear the changes coming in marketing and analytics.
+They are inevitable and will happen sooner or later anyway.
+Instead, be one step ahead and take advantage of the opportunities that marketing tools offer.
+Don’t wait until the last minute to implement and configure cookies.

 Take care of your data when the cookies run out!

-We will help you create marketing strategies based on these innovative approaches to continue to achieve effective results in advertising campaigns and analyze user behavior.
+We will help you create marketing strategies based on these innovative approaches to continue achieving effective results in advertising campaigns and analyzing user behavior.

 Let’s talk!

-If you want to learn more about working with GA4 in practice, we ran a webinar on the subject!
+We ran a webinar on the subject if you want to learn more about working with GA4 in practice!
 You can find it on our YouTube channel.

 Let's talk!